sankalp20/Fitpagework-Stock_Scan_Parser/README.md

     npm run dev
     ```

-    Make sure you are in the correct directory,
+    Make sure you are in the correct directory, i.e., the Client Folder
     ```
-    Client Folder
+    cd Client
     ```